StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
-# QueryForms: Set Yearly Time Frames
+# QueryForms: Define Yearly Time Frames

-If you want to query for time frames using QueryForms, you have to define 2 things:
+If you want to query for specific (e.g. yearly) time frames using QueryForms, you have to define 2 things:

 1. Define a field tag with `|input type=year` (or use a combo-box with pre-defined values) for the years
     ```